 When the snow starts to fall, a day of sledding is a great way to enjoy some family fun.
-All you need is a reliably warm jacket, maybe a good pair of heated gloves, and a sled that suits your needs.
+All that’s needed is a reliably warm jacket, maybe a good pair of heated gloves, and a sled that suits your needs.
 When choosing the best snow sleds for winter fun, there are a few style options to choose from.
 Read below to discover the best snow sleds to keep your winters full of fun.

 - BEST FOR ADULTS: Yukon Hammerhead Pro HD Steerable Snow Sled